samtaitai/argocd-example-apps/guides/rbac-setup-guide.md

-# ArgoCD RBAC ImplementatThis project will:
+# ArgoCD RBAC Implementation Guide
-- Allow deployments only from `https://github.com/samtaitai/argocd-example-apps` repository
-- Restrict deployments to `default` namespace only
-- Allow only basic Kubernetes resources (no RBAC, CRDs,Guide

 This guide demonstrates how to implement Role-Based Access Control (RBAC) in ArgoCD using:
 - AppProjects with restricted access